thorsten-l/ESP32-HELTEC-LoRa-TTN-OTAA/README.md

 ## TTN config data

-After power on or hard reset (not after recovering from deep sleep) the board prints out on ther serial line:
+After power on or hard reset (not after recovering from deep sleep) the board prints out on the serial line:

 ```
 LoRaWAN_APP Jan 15 2025 09:13:01